V-Varga/GPS_Py/README.md

 ### Step 3: Mapping in QGIS

+The scripts used in this portion of the program can be found within the PyQGIS_Scripts/ directory.

 #### Input File

-The output of the CSV_Conversion.py script (GPS_Coordinates.csv) should be used
+The output of the CSV_Conversion.py script (GPS_Coordinates.csv) should be used as input.

 #### Running the Scripts